yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 ### `output(self)` {#Command.output}

-Spawn the command and wait for it to finish:
+Executes the command as a child process, waiting for it to finish and collecting all of its output:

 ```lua
 local output, err = Command("ls"):output()
 ```

+This method sets both stdout and stderr to `Command.PIPED` and closes the stdin stream.

 | In/Out | Type              |
 | ------ | ----------------- |